allure-framework/allure-csharp/Allure.XUnit/README.md

 If you are affected by this, you may switch to the `Debug` configuration as a workaround until we come up with a solution.

+### Selective run might not work

+Under rare circumstances selective run feature might not work.
+Issue [#369] contains some additional details.

+If you are affected by this, you may try to switch to the `Debug` configuration as a workaround until we come up with a solution.

 ## Examples